growilabs/growi-docs/docs/en/admin-guide/management-cookbook/external-notification.md

 ### Slack / Mattermost incoming webhooks

-GROWI allows Slack notifications using an Incoming Webhook.
+GROWI allows Slack notifications using Incoming Webhooks.
 You can select one of the channels belonging to the workspace to be notified.

 ### IFTTT